FordPipatkittikul/web-dev-learning/Learning_JavaScript/README.md

+# JavaScript
+It is dynamically typed languages and weakly type languagues dynamicclly typed languages means you do not have to specify types every time.

+    var a = 1
+    var b = "abc"
+    console.log(a+b)   ans: "1abc"   // weakly typed

 # How JavaScript works
 1) allocate memory(the process of reserving virtual or physical computer space for a specific purpose).
 2) parse and execute(read and run command).